How To Do a Detoxification Diet and Why

 Phase I: Activation

-In the liver, enzymes from the cytochrome P450 family begin breaking down toxins—everything from pesticides and plastics to alcohol, medications, and even excess hormones.
+In the liver, enzymes from the cytochrome P450 family begin breaking down toxins—everything from pesticides and plastics to alcohol, medications, and excess hormones—by adding a reactive group to their chemical structure.
 These initial reactions produce intermediate metabolites, which are often more reactive (and potentially more harmful) than the original toxins.

 Phase II: Conjugation and Neutralization